-We are honored that for the 29th consecutive year, the Government Finance Officers Association (GFOA) awarded MERS its Certificate of Achievement for Excellence in Financial Reporting award for our 2016 CAFR.
+We are honored that for the 30th consecutive year, the Government Finance Officers Association (GFOA) awarded MERS its Certificate of Achievement for Excellence in Financial Reporting award for our 2017 CAFR.

-We are very grateful to our Board members for their time and dedication which makes it possible for MERS to be successful for our members and participants.
+We are very grateful to our Board members for their time and dedication which makes it possible for MERS to be successful for our customers.
 Their conscientious oversight and diligence of our well-run system is greatly appreciated.
-On behalf of all MERS members and participants, we thank them for their dedication to public service.
+On behalf of all MERS local units of government and participants, we thank them for their dedication to public service.

-We also express our deep gratitude to the entire staff for their hard work and dedication to ensure the successful operation of MERS.
-Our staff uses innovation, skill, and a commitment to service excellence every day to ensure the security of a retirement plan for all of our participants.
-Staff has built stronger relationships with each other and with customers through celebration, understanding and connection.
+We also express our deep gratitude to all staff members for their hard work and dedication to ensure the successful operation of MERS.
+Our staff applies its energy, innovation, skill, and a commitment to excellent service every day to ensure the security of a retirement plan for all of our participants.